plotly/plotly.py/doc/python/ml-regression.md

 ## Comparing different kNN models parameters

 Compare the performance of two different models on the same dataset.
-This can be easily combined with discrete color legends from `px`.
+This can be easily combined with discrete color legends from `px`, such as coloring by the assigned `sex`.

 ```python
 import numpy as np